sharifahstella/LITA-Class-Documentation-SQL/README.md

 Provided insight into how much Hero brand contributed to the profit in Nigeria in 2017, allowing for a brand-based performance evaluation within a specific market.

-- calculates the total profit for each country from 2017 to 2019, and orders the results by total profit in descending order
+- Calculates the total profit for each country from 2017 to 2019, and orders the results by total profit in descending order

 ```
 SELECT countries,